-DIME ONLINE is running three BA (Hons) Degree courses in 2014.
-All courses are validated by
+DIME ONLINE is offering three BA (Hons) Degree courses in 2014, in partnership with

-This programme enables guitarists to consolidate technical and performance skills on their instrument and assist them in the development of their own style.
-A range of vastly experienced industry experts will guide students on the acquisition of an authoritative sound and style, and how to apply these skills creatively into a wider musical context.
-Students will have a guitar in their hands for the majority of this course and will perform continuously and reflect critically on their progress, receiving specialist support from DIME ONLINE’s world-class faculty.
+Our BA (Hons) Creative Music Performance offers you the opportunity to study musicianship in Guitar, honing your technical skills and situating within a professional context and will assist you in the development of your own style.
+A range of vastly experienced industry experts will guide students, via online lessons, in the acquisition of an authoritative sound and style, and how to apply these skills creatively into a wider musical context.
+Students will be playing their instrument for the majority of this course and will perform continuously and reflect critically on their progress.
+You will receiving specialist support from DIME ONLINE’s world-class faculty.
 Collaborative work with other musicians through the DIME ONLINE online community will be encouraged.

 BA (Hons) Creative Songwriting